 Microcirculatory function in diabetic foot muscles with MRI

 Foot ulcers in those with and without diabetes have multiple components that make them difficult to heal and remain healed long term.
 Blood perfusion of the wound bed plays a critical role but we currently have limited methods available to measure microvascular perfusion of wound beds that extend past the dermis.
 This project employs a novel use of magnetic resonance imaging to measure perfusion and oxygen extraction of the muscles of the feet of individuals with and without diabetes, with and without ulcers, and those with and without peripheral vascular disease.

 The role of intermuscular fat in diabetic muscle pathology

-Source: Program in Physical Therapy, Washington University School of Medicine
+Source: Academy of Foot and Ankle Society and Program in Physical Therapy, Washington University School of Medicine

 The pilot project is investigating the role of intermuscular adipose tissue in the lower extremity muscle pathology of individuals with diabetes.
 We are obtaining muscle and fat samples from the calf and foot and will use gene chip technology to understand how changes in IMAT-sensitive pathways might regulate muscle function.

 Characterization of microcirculatory function in diabetic leg and foot with MRI